JensRantil/jensrantil.github.io/content/posts/2025-04-12_work-charades.md

 +++
 > **Charade.** A pretense or false show — something that’s meant to look real or sincere but is actually fake or deceptive.
 Like a theater.

 Sometimes, I have felt like work -- the professional domain -- is like a real-life role-playing game.
-Stepping into an office has occasionally felt like stepping into an improv theater where rules apply that don't otherwise:
+Stepping into an office has occasionally been like stepping into an improv theater where rules apply that don't otherwise:

 [**Feelings should be left outside the office**][work-feelings], despite all of us _are_ human beings with feelings.
 There is strong evidence that gut feel and feelings play a major role in making the right decisions, including business decisions.
 Yes, there are work places that do not tap into that.